ivan-guerra/programmador.com/content/posts/containerized-runescape.md

 bit getting there.
 I found getting the GUI and audio working to be the most challenging part.
 The brightside is that the steps I discovered have been useful on other projects where I needed those features.
-Performance on my admittedly dated laptop has been good with no noticable overhead to running inside the container versus on the host.
+Performance on my admittedly dated laptop has been good with no noticeable overhead to running inside the container versus on the host.
 [Now we can finally play the game][19].

 You can find the complete source with build instructions, usage, etc. on my